 The Raid on the Medway was part of a daring strategy of the powerful regents, and brothers, Johan and Cornelis de Witt.
 A strategy to obtain the strongest position at the peace negotiations table in the town of Breda, which had been going on for some time.
 The English had tried to do the same earlier by raiding the Frisian Wadden Sea island Terschelling on August 20, 1666.
 Alpha dog and a beta dog, but this time the Dutch won.

 The Treaty of Breda of 1667, which was very favourable for the Dutch, meant the end of the Second Anglo-Dutch War.
 In the treaty, it was agreed that all territories conquered from each other on May 20, 1667, would be respected.
 That meant the New Netherland colony belonged to England.
-The, in fact, more lucrative properties Suriname, island Saba, island Sint Eustatius and island Tobago, Fort Cormantin, and all of the Banda Islands, belonged to the Republic.
+The, in fact, more lucrative properties Suriname, the islands of Saba, Sint Eustatius and Tobago, Fort Cormantin, and all of the Banda islands, belonged to the Republic.
 The beaver-pelt trade in the New Netherland colony was already in decline from around the '1660s.
+So, cold commercial calculations decided the fate of the colony.

 The peace of Breda was short-lived, and five years later the Third Anglo-Dutch War started.
 The year 1672 is the so-called Rampjaar 'disaster year' of the Dutch Republic since not only a war with England broke out, but also one with France and one with the Habsburg Monarchy.
 Bit of an overkill, even for the young Republic.
 Benckes is one of the captains during the Battle of Solebay on May 28, 1672.
 This time a sea battle against a huge, combined English and French fleet.
 Although heavily outnumbered, the Dutch were more or less victorious and left the ship the Royal James shot to pieces and burning behind.
 A prestigious warship with hundred stukken 'cannons' and, moreover, the flagship of King Charles II.
 The king who graved for New Netherland.

-They were hectic times, and Benckes was therefore almost full time at sea.
-Following the Battle of Solebay, he was immediately sent on a secret mission to the West via the neutral port of Cadiz in Spain.
-Once in the Caribbean, Benckes had a rendezvous with a squadron of the Admiralty of Zeeland under the command of vice-admiral Cornelis Evertsen.
+These were hectic times, and as a consequence Benckes was almost full time at sea.
+Following the Battle of Solebay, immediately he was sent on a secret mission to the West via the neutral port of Cadiz in Spain.
+Once in the Caribbean, Benckes had a rendezvous with a squadron of the Admiralty of Zeeland under the command of vice-Admiral Cornelis Evertsen.
 A squadron that 'happened' to be in the hood, and they 'happened' to find each other quite easily.
 They combined their squadrons into a joint fleet of twenty-one ships.
 The biggest military naval fleet the West had ever seen roaming its shores.

 After causing some serious havoc and plundering on the coast of Virginia, they recaptured New Amsterdam and the New Netherland colony in 1673.
 That was just a year after Stuyvesant, its former governor, had died of age on his estate in the Bowery.
 The recapture of New Amsterdam only needed a short exchange of cannon fire.
 Benckes and Evertsen marched on Broadway.
 We love to think this is the origin of the ticker-tape parade.
 New Amsterdam, renamed New York by the English after they had conquered it in 1664, was renamed once again.
 This time it was baptized Nieuw Oranje 'new orange'.
 Anthonij Colve was installed as the new, and last, Dutch governor of the colony.

 Nicolaes Bayard, a nephew of former Governor Stuyvesant, who lived in the colony when it was retaken by the Dutch, was appointed secretary of the War Council which temporarily governed the colony.
 It is thought that due to Bayard's diligent and hard work, many government reforms were implemented in a very short time.
 When a year later the colony was returned to England already, it was negotiated that the rights and freedoms of the citizens, and the governance by and large would be respected by the British.
 Just as Stuyvesant had done before in 1664 with the Articles of Capitulation.
-That turned out to be the case in practice as well.
+This, and we have to give the English that, turned out to be the case in practice as well.
 New Yorkers can thank Nicolaes Bayard still for it.
+Almost how China deals with Hong Kong after it was ceded back to the country in 1997.

 According to The Ultimate Hitchhiker's Guide, "the last time anybody made a list of the top hundred character attributes of New Yorkers, common sense snuck in at number 79" (Adams 1996).
 Indeed, New Yorkers owe Stuyvesant, Benckes, and Bayard big time.